shamasis/handlebars-quick/README.md

 You can either download the latest release from GitHub or use `bower` to install the package.
 To download, simply follow the [latest release link](https://github.com/shamasis/handlebars-quick/releases/latest) on GitHub.
 To install the package using bower, type `bower install handlebars-quick` in your project working directory using a terminal.

+## Upgrading from v1.x of this plugin to v2.x

+Handlebars.quick `1.x` users would need to modify their usage of this plugin since `v2.0` introduces breaking changes.
+You should upgrade only if you have the oportunity to change your codebase.

+- `1.x` used actual file references while `2.x` uses template and spec file names only.
+- `1.x` accepted all parameters as objects while `2.x` accepts polymorphic parameters.

+Happy Templating!